reese-parker/todo-app/README.md

 ## Description

-This project is designed to be a todo app for easy task management.
-Users can create todos, mark them as completed or remove the todo entirely, and move todo to custom lists.
+A Todo app for easy task management.
+Users can create todos, move them to custom lists, mark them as completed or remove the todo entirely.

 ## Design